CAPE ASSIST

 -

-If a person drinks alcohol before the age of 15, they are 5 times more likely to be alcohol dependent than someone who waited until the drinking legal age of 21.
+If a person drinks alcohol before the age of 15, they are 5 times more likely to be alcohol dependent than someone who waited until the legal age of 21.

 -